geirs73/yxney.doc/README.md

 # yxney.doc
-Bunch of general markdown files for private use
+Bunch of general markdown files for private use, but publicly available if anyone finds them useful

 [Git cheat sheet](git.md)